DerLordi/execute_my_script/README.md

 # execute_my_script
 EXECUTE MY SCRIPT - This Extension will execute your saved JavaScripts.
 Use your imagination

-This Extension will help with reoccurring script that you have to execute in your browser console.
+This Extension will help with reoccurring scripts that you have to execute in your browser console.
 You can write them and save them to a button.
-Now you dont have to open you console every time to execute some Javascript.
+Now your dont have to open you console every time to execute some Javascript.

-This was a huge timesaver on my part.
+This was a huge timesaver for me.

 ### Install
 This Extension is not yet available on the chrome store.
 You have to download the files and